Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.

-- He's made 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.
+- He's taken 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

-- Horford's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Horford's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.
+- The Heat concede 109.8 points per contest, second-ranked in the league.

-- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- Looking at assists, the Heat have given up 25.6 per contest, 14th in the NBA.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.
+- Looking at 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.

 Al Horford vs. the Heat